katiesaund/academic_website/content/post/Dresden_maps/index.md

 projects: []
 ---
 # Locations in The Dresden Files
+The Dresden Files are an amazing, silly fantasy series about magic in modern day Chicago.
+This tutorial will walk through how to makes maps in R using locations from The Dresden Files.

 ## Getting location data
 I had a ton of fun clicking around this [interactive map](https://www.google.com/maps/d/u/0/viewer?mid=1EVEViVHIuS8nXzhz66b7rEwwRqo&hl=en_US&ll=41.88792118153663%2C-87.69842410058595&z=9